polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="857e"--><!-- The following content is generated at 2024-02-19T20:56:23.890793+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←examinable with safely accessible interior
+- _(begin)_→::@::←examinable with safely accessible interior
-- examinable with safely accessible interior→:::←expected working life
+- examinable with safely accessible interior→::@::←expected working life
-- expected working life→:::←fluid properties
+- expected working life→::@::←fluid properties
-- fluid properties→:::←operating limits, like valve operating conditions
+- fluid properties→::@::←operating limits, like valve operating conditions
-- operating limits, like valve operating conditions→:::←proper materials
+- operating limits, like valve operating conditions→::@::←proper materials
-- proper materials→:::←protective devices that release contents do so safely
+- proper materials→::@::←protective devices that release contents do so safely
-- protective devices that release contents do so safely→:::←_(end)_
+- protective devices that release contents do so safely→::@::←_(end)_

 <!--/pytextgen-->